Transportation Services CATS - Cougar Accessible Transportation Services

 CATS Operation Procedures:

-• If you are unable to make your scheduled ride time, call the Scheduler’s cellphone at (509) 432-4875 at least 30 minutes prior to either cancelling or rescheduling your ride.
-We cannot guarantee that you will arrive to class on time when this occurs, however.
+• If you are unable to make your scheduled ride time, call the CATS Coordinator at 509-432-4875 at least 30 minutes prior to canceling or rescheduling your ride.
+We cannot guarantee that you will arrive to class on time when this occurs.
+Keep your contact information current: Inform the Scheduler of any changes in your contact information.

-• If you miss a ride without prior notification, it will be marked as a no-show.
-However, call the driver to confirm any other rides that day.
-If the driver doesn’t hear from you, all subsequent rides for that day will be cancelled.
+o Missing a ride without prior notification will be marked as a no-show, and all subsequent rides for that day will be canceled.

 • Transporting friends: You may not bring friends along for the ride.
-An exception may be made for those whose injuries or disabilities prevent them from carrying their own books to class.
-Your doctor’s note must reflect this need, and only one additional passenger will be allowed.
+An exception may be made for those whose impairments prevent them from carrying their own books to class.
+The doctor’s note must reflect this need, and only one additional passenger will be allowed.

 • No open containers of food or drink are allowed in the vehicles.